skupperproject/skupper/cmd/bootstrap/README.md

 be executed to install your local non-kubernetes site.

 If you are not comfortable executing the produced script, you can also choose `tarball` as the platform.
-It produces a tar ball that contains a `install.sh` script, that basically performs the same procedure of the `bundle`.
+It produces a tar ball that contains an `install.sh` script, that basically performs the same procedure of the `bundle`.

-Both scripts accept flags:
+Both scripts accept the following flags:

 ```
 -h               help
 -p <platform>    podman, docker, systemd
--n <namespace>   if not provided, the namespace defined in the bundle is used
+-n <namespace>   if not provided, the namespace defined in the bundle is used (if none, default is used)
--x               remove
+-x               remove site and namespace
--d <directory>   dump static tokens
+-d <directory>   dump static tokens into the provided directory
 ```

 ## Usage